 Where there is a tumour present, the blood levels of the CA125 protein are often elevated, which could signal ovarian cancer.
 As such, this blood test is used to help determine whether an ovarian cyst could be cancerous.
 However, elevated CA125 levels can also occur in non-cancerous conditions, such as endometriosis, uterine fibroids and pelvic inflammatory disease.

-Treatment of an ovarian cysts depends upon its cause, size and appearance, whether the patient is experiencing symptoms and whether she has been through menopause.
+Treatment of an ovarian cyst depends upon its cause, size and appearance, whether the patient is experiencing symptoms and whether she has been through menopause.

 Possible treatments include:

-Watchful Waiting – In cases of small, simple cysts you will need an ultrasound scan every three months.
-Your cysts might remain the same size, get smaller, or even disappear.
+Watchful waiting – In cases of small, simple cysts it is recommended that an ultrasound scan is undertaken every three months to monitor the cysts and detect any changes.
+This is known as the ‘watchful waiting’ approach.
+Cysts might typically remain the same size, get smaller, or even disappear.
 In those cases, you usually do not need any treatment.

 Surgery – Can be carried out to remove the cyst or the whole ovary.
-If a cyst is large, causing symptoms or appears suspicious for cancer, surgery may be the best option.
+If a cyst is bigger than normal, causing symptoms or appears suspicious for cancer, surgery may be the best option.
 In the vast majority of cysts, the operation is carried out via keyhole surgery (laparoscopy).